kubevault/kubevault/docs/guides/secret-engines/aws/overview.md

 ## Generate AWS credentials

-Here, we are going to make a request to Vault for AWS credential by creating `aws-cred-rqst` AWSAccessKeyRequest in `demo` namespace.
+Here, we are going to make a request to Vault for AWS credential by creating `aws-cred-rqst` SecretAccessRequest in `demo` namespace.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1